 Cherimoya Fruit Festival is a traditional festival celebrated in Faial, Santana.
 This event celebrates one of the most popular and widely cultivated fruits of this region 'Anona' (also known as Custard-apple or Cherimoya).
 Visitors can enjoy great entertainment, traditional food and drink specialities.

-Porto Santo Ultra Trail – (dates to be announced)
+Porto Santo Nature Trail – (dates to be announced)

 Ultra Trail of Porto Santo is organised by the Athletics Association of Madeira.
 This event has three races: 42 kilometres (the main), 21 kilometres (the second) and a shorter race of 7.5 kilometres.

 Madeira Island Ultra Trail (MIUT 2019) – 27